 The Sonoma Mountain AVA is one of the smallest in Sonoma County at only 667 vineyard acres.

 Today, Bettina Sichel leads a new team at LGV into the future.
 This group of wine loving friends is renowned in the community and take their duties seriously as they propel LGV to the next level.
-They are certainly off to a great start as Phil Coturri, Sonoma County's leading organic and biodynamic viticulturist, has carried the winery to its first major success - organic status from CCOF in 2014.
+They are certainly off to a great start as Phil Coturri, Sonoma County’s leading organic and biodynamic viticulturist, has carried the winery to its first major success – organic status from CCOF in 2014.
 Read about the winery celebrating many milestones in 2021 on the blog.

 The Laurel Glen Vineyard Tasting Room is located fifteen minutes from our estate vineyard on Sonoma Mountain in the charming hamlet of Glen Ellen, home to world class restaurants and inns.
 The winery offers seated tastings, by appointment.